What to Know About the Weight Loss Balloon Procedure

 This article is for informational purposes only and should not be considered medical advice.
 Please consult a qualified healthcare professional for personalized guidance and treatment.

-What is a weight loss balloon and how is it used?
+What is a weight loss balloon?

 Who is a candidate for this medical procedure?